Mohtashim-Syyed/HCI-Project/Phase 2.md

 4-Font must be visible and buttons must be at accurate places.

-5- By considering each and every questions we select design 4 and 9 for our prototyping as they are quite better than others.
+5- By considering each and every questions we select design 4 and 9 for prototyping as they are quite better than others.

 ## Prototyping ##
 Develop low fidelity prototypes for each of the 2 disgns selected above.